MateHUNAa/mMacro_drakensang/README.md

 1. **Set Close Button**
    - Click the **"Set Close Button"** option.
    - Select the **Close button** located in the **top-right corner** of your inventory.

-✅ After setting this, SwapCape will be able to automatically close the inventory when needed.

 ---

 ## 💎 MeltGems & MeltItems